Introduction

 It’s important to know that some of the Copilot features are only available with Copilot for Microsoft 365, which costs $30/month and adds features to Microsoft 365 applications.

-What advantages do Copilot+ PCs offer?
+What advantages do intelligent Windows PCs and Copilot+ PCs offer?

 In the plus column, Copilot+ PCs do have a number of really nifty features.
 Cocreator works with Microsoft Designer and Paint and turns a text description or a rough drawing into a professional-looking image.
-Cocreate is similar to services such as Midjourney and Dall-E, which let you create an image from a text prompt and perform this locally on the Copilot+ PC rather than having to use the internet.
+Cocreate is similar to services such as Midjourney and Dall-E, which let you create an image from a text prompt and perform this locally on the AI PC rather than having to use the internet.

 What does Copilot+ do?